 Tax benefits Because your bequest is revocable, you do not receive an income tax deduction when you create it.
 Rather, your estate will receive an estate tax deduction for the full value of your bequest in the year it is made.
 Depending on a variety of factors, including the size of your estate and estate tax law at the time your estate is settled, this deduction may or may not save your estate substantial estate taxes.

 Bequest alternatives In addition to adding bequest language to your will, here are a few other simple ways for you to make a bequest to us:

 Make St. Lawrence a designated beneficiary of a life insurance policy.

 Make St. Lawrence a designated beneficiary of a retirement plan.

 Make St. Lawrence a designated beneficiary of savings bonds.

 Instruct your bank to "pay on death" to St. Lawrence some or all of a specific bank account.

-Instruct your brokerage firm to "transfer on death" to St. Lawrence some or all of a specific brokerage account.
+Instruct your brokerage firm to "transfer on death" to St. Lawrence University some or all of a specific brokerage or other financial account.